mrehkopf/vcs/README.md

 ![](images/screenshots/v1.2.6/anti-tear-dialog.png)

-**Base resolution.** Set a custom output resolution, i.e. the resolution to which all input frames will be scaled prior to display.
+**Output size.** Set a custom output resolution, i.e. the resolution to which all captured frames will be scaled prior to being displayed in the [output window](#the-output-window).

-**Aspect ratio.** Set a custom aspect ratio for the output frames.

-**Relative scale.** Scale the output frames as a percentage of the input resolution.
+**Relative scale.** Scale captured frames by a percentage relative to the resolution set in the `Output size` field.

-**Padded output.** Pad the output frames to the given resolution.
-Padding is performed after all other forms of scaling (described above).
-Padding will never scale the frame itself: for instance, if the input frame is 640 x 480, and you pad it to 1280 x 960, the output will be a 1280 x 960 image with black bars around the perimeter and the original 640 x 480 frame in the middle.
-- Padded output is not available when using the OpenGL renderer.
+**Maintain aspect ratio when scaling.** When scaling captured frames, pad the resulting image with black borders if necessary to conserve the frame's aspect ratio.
+If disabled, frames will be stretched to fit the output size.

+**Mouse wheel scales output window.** Set whether scrolling the mouse wheel over the [output window](#the-output-window) scales the size of the window up or down.
+This works by modifying the `Relative scale` value, which in turns affects the size of the output window.

 **Upscaler.** Set the type of scaling to be used when the output resolution is larger than the input resolution.
 Any relevant custom filtering (see below) will override this setting.